jclarke0000/MMM-MyWordClock/README.md

 Inspired by the QLockTwo (http://qlocktwo.com/), this displays the current time using words when MagicMirror is idle.
 It works similar to a screensaver.
-After a timeout your configure, all of your modules are hidden, and the clock is displayed full screen.
+After a timeout you configure, all of your modules are hidden, and the clock is displayed full screen.
 Then, when motion is detected, it hides and once again shows all your regular modules.

 ![Screen Shot](/../screenshots/MMM-MyWordClock_hero.jpg?raw=true "Screen Shot")